U.S. writer A.M. Homes denies Hilary Mantel literary treble

 But George has a murderous temper and when he loses control the two brothers are hurled into entirely new lives in which they must both seek absolution.

-Homes, whose first name is Amy, often laces her novels with violence, sex and black humor.
+Homes, whose first name is Amy, writes most of her novels from a male perspective.
+They are often laced with violence and sex and mixed with black humour.

-The author of “This Book Will Save Your Life” and “The End of Alice” said her writing explored the American dream turned on its head, upside down or inside out.
+“I find it harder, self-consciously so, to write a female narrator,” the author, whose other works include “This Book Will Save Your Life” and “The End of Alice”, told the Guardian newspaper last year.

-“I sometimes describe it as a kind of emotional science fiction,” she said.
-“That it takes the edges of reality and pushes it ever so slightly further out.”

 The British bookseller Foyles said “May We Be Forgiven” was a “crowning achievement” for Homes that put her among contemporary American greats such as Pulitzer prize-winner Cormac McCarthy and “Independence Day” author Richard Ford.

-“It’s a powerful exploration of where the American dream went wrong, laced with sharp observation, pathos and dark humor,” Foyles said in a statement.
+“It’s a powerful exploration of where the American dream went wrong, laced with sharp observation, pathos and dark humour,” Foyles said in a statement.

-British bookmakers William Hill had made Mantel odds-on favorite to win the prize with her 11th novel, her third appearance on the Women’s Prize shortlist.
+British bookmakers William Hill had made Mantel odds-on favourite to win the prize with her 11th novel, her third appearance on the Women’s Prize shortlist.
 Homes and Zadie Smith’s “NW” were joint second.

 Mantel won the Booker in 2009 for “Wolf Hall” and in 2012 for “Bring Up the Bodies”, the first two books in a trilogy about the rise and fall of the ‘eminence grise’ Thomas Cromwell in the court of King Henry VIII.
 She won the 2012 Costa Book Award in January.